chrisy/ptptest/README.md

 > pip install cursesw

+## Packaged depdendencies

-If using a system that has packages, you could probably use these commands to installed the required packages:
+If you are using a system that has packages, you could probably use these commands to install the required packages:

 Ubuntu: